About Us

 Jack Montgomery & Andy Montgomery

-Passionate about promoting the Tenerife that exists beyond the holiday brochures, Jack and Andy are full time photo-journalists, feature writers, corporate bloggers and photographers for magazines and websites and have authored two guide books to Tenerife:
+Passionate about promoting the Tenerife that exists beyond the holiday brochures, Jack and Andy are full time travel writers and photographers for magazines, newspapers, travel websites and, as well as their walking guide, have authored two guide books to Tenerife:

 Real Tenerife Island Drives is a combined trail finder and guide book.
 Written for anyone who intends to hire a car on Tenerife, it details a series of amazing drives around the island that take you away from the tourist resorts and into the real Tenerife.